mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/llm_inference_overview.md

     The model calls the shard API of the MindSpore operator based on the parallel configuration to perform model sharding, where:

-    - **dp** indicates the data parallelism configuration.
+    - dp indicates the data parallelism configuration.
 The data to be computed is sharded into multiple copies for parallel computing.
 In the inference scenario, this is typically achieved through batching for multi-statement parallel computation.
-Generally, **dp** is set to **1**.
+Generally, dp is set to 1.

-    - **mp** indicates the model parallelism configuration.
+    - mp indicates the model parallelism configuration.
 The operators to be computed by the model are sharded based on the mode defined by the network script.
 In the inference scenario, the value is usually the same as the number of devices.

-    - **cp** indicates context parallel configuration.
+    - cp indicates context parallel configuration.
 The input text is sharded into multiple sentences in parallel.
-Due to full or incremental optimization, this type of parallel configuration is typically not used in inference and is usually set to **1**.
+Due to full or incremental optimization, this type of parallel configuration is typically not used in inference and is usually set to 1.

     You can modify the model configuration file to enable the parallelism capability in the model suite.

-    - Change the value of **use_parallel** from **False** to **True**.
+    - Change the value of use_parallel from False to True.

-    - Change **parallel_config.model_parallel** to the required number of parallel devices. **data_parallel** is usually set to **1** in the inference scenario.
+    - Change parallel_config.model_parallel to the required number of parallel devices. data_parallel is usually set to 1 in the inference scenario.
 No additional configuration is required.

     For details about the network script code, see [llama.py](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/models/llama/llama.py).